OleHalvor/ChatFilterAddon/README.md

 4. Enjoy a cleaner channel without spam for dungeons you can't join :)

-This addon scans all incomming messages in all channels you have joined, looks for LFM messages, checks if the dungeon mentioned is within your level range and puts those messages into a chat window named "LFM".
 NB: YOU need to create the chat window named LFM yourself.
 Also make sure you have joined World and LookingForMore channels.
 These channels does not need to be displayed in an active widow, you can enter settings of your chat window and un-check the channels if you want.